usaid-cs/yesterday-i-learned/linux.md

 1. Having trouble running a GUI as root? `xauth merge /home/darren/.Xauthority` (use that exact user name).
 1. To turn a base64 string back into the file, do `echo base64stringfoobarbaz== | base64 --decode > filename`.
 1. [`v`/`V`/`Ctrl+v`](http://vim.wikia.com/wiki/Cut/copy_and_paste_using_visual_selection) is vim's visual select.
 You can cut/copy/paste, but can't "type over" the selection, though.
+1. This one weird trick speeds up your ubuntu 16.04 installation (and possibly any linux installation): [`echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`](https://askubuntu.com/a/22950)
+1. Not only should you encrypt a PGP message using the recipient's public key (so only that guy can decrypt it), you should also *sign* the message using your secret key (so only you could have written it).

 ## Tmux